wobba/MuteToggleMicrophone/README.md

 # MuteToggleMicrophone
-Toggle mute on/off for a microphone
+Mute/unmute toggle for a microphone